TheNinza/TheNinza/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions.\
 🎓 &nbsp;I'm currently studying Computer Science and Engineering at the INDIAN INSTITUTE OF INFORMATION TECHNOLOGY, GWALIOR.\
-🌱 &nbsp;I'm a full-stack Web Developer and currently on track for learning more about Android Development and Dev Ops.\
+🌱 &nbsp;I'm a full-stack Web Developer and I love systems as in servers, APIs, DevOps.
+Still, somehow, front-end is where my skills shine.\
 ✍️ &nbsp;In my free time, I pursue Web Design and Playing Games as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at niks.a3198@gmail.com!
+✉️ &nbsp;You can shoot me an email at me@theninza.me!
 I'll try to respond as soon as I can.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>